Isra' and Mi'raj: The Quran

-One of the stations of Muhammad's ascent after Al-Aqsa in the "seven heavens"; Sidrat al-Muntaha; The legendary tree in havens, whose branches extend to the last limits of creation; the sacred cedar known as "Allah's Arez" in Lebanon or, in simple translation, the lote tree.
+One of the stations of Muhammad's ascent after Al-Aqsa in the "seven heavens"; Sidrat al-Muntaha; The legendary tree in havens, whose branches extend to the last limits of creation; the sacred cedar known as "Arz el-Rab" in Lebanon or, in simple translation, the lote tree.

 And he certainly saw that a second time at the near of ultimate Sidr, near which is the Garden of ResidenceWhile the Sidr covered by covers!
 The sight never wandered, nor did it overreach.He certainly saw some of his Lord's greatest signs.

 Apart from the two verses recorded above, there is no verse in the Quran that is associated with the Miraj.
 In addition, unlike the references to miracles made to other prophets in the Quran, the verses that deny any miracles of Muhammad outside the Quran attract the attention of some researchers.